-What to Do If Your Workers’ Comp Claim Gets Denied
+What to Do If My Workers’ Comp Claim Is Denied?

 When you get hurt at work, it may keep you from getting back to the office right away.
 Many states have laws requiring your employer to compensate you following your injury.
 Employers often have some form of workers’ compensation insurance.
 They pull from that policy in these instances.
 But what if your workers’ comp claim gets denied?

 There are plenty of reasons that your claim to workers’ compensation might get sent back to you.
 You should receive a denial letter explaining this.
 With the help of CA Workers’ Compensation Attorney, a Los Angeles workers’ comp attorney, we will walk you through the primary reasons, so you’ll have some idea of what to expect.